Wildix/xBeesConnect/README.md

 ```

 #### `onThemeChange: (callback: ThemeChangeListenerCallback) => void;`
-Starts listen for the events of changing theme and handle with the provided callback
+Starts to listen for the events of changing theme and returns the provided callback:
 ```js
 xBeesConnect().onThemeChange((payload: any) => {
     const {mode, themeOptions: {typography, palette}} = payload;